zzonyo/trust-docs-test/source/index.html.md

 Parameter | Data Type | Description
 --------- | --------- | -----------
-status    | string    | The overall API call result status ch        | string    | The data channel this response was originated from ts        | int       | The timestamp in milliseconds for when the response is created data      | object    | The actual response content per API
+status    | string    | The overall API call result status ch        | string    | The data channel this response was originated from.
+Some API return does not have this field. ts        | int       | The timestamp in milliseconds for when the response is created data      | object    | The actual response content per API